jiin-son/credit_card_fraud_detection/README.md

 # credit_card_fraud_detection

-In this project, I built a best model to detect the credit card fraudulent transaction using data from Kaggle.
+In this project, I built a model to detect the credit card fraudulent transaction using data from Kaggle.
 I have been reviewing fraud models at my job and I wanted to build one by my own.
 I updated github with my progress.
 I hope this project will lead me to further growth in my career.

 The data used in this project was retrived from: https://www.kaggle.com/mlg-ulb/creditcardfraud